NOTE: This Code was approved in November of 2021.

-The Insights Association also works closely with other national and international associations to support and improve the integrity and quality of marketing research and data analytics across geographic and cultural borders.
+The Insights Association also works closely with other national and international associations to support and improve the integrity and quality of market research and data analytics performed for insights purposes across geographic and cultural borders.

-The Insights Association Code of Standards and Ethics (the “Code”) is based on the codes of both CASRO and MRA.
-The Code also draws on the ICC/ESOMAR Code and the codes of other national research associations, embracing and affirming principles common to them.
+The Insights Association Code of Standards and Ethics (the “Code”) is based on the codes of founding organizations, as well as global partners and other national associations, embracing and affirming principles common to them.

-The inclusion of data analytics in the Code recognizes changes in the industry and profession and the proliferation of data that has resulted in a changing role for members and the services they provide.
-The Code recognizes the global nature of the industry and profession and the requirement to comply with all applicable state, national and international laws and regulations.
+The Code recognizes the global nature of the industry and profession and the requirement to comply with all applicable state, national, and international laws and regulations.

-In the event of a conflict between this Code and applicable law, applicable law shall govern.
+In the event of a conflict between this Code and applicable law, the more restrictive standard governs.
 This Code is to be interpreted in conjunction with other relevant guidelines and principles.
 These and other supplemental documents are referenced at the end of this document.

 The Code has been organized into sections describing the responsibilities of members.
 The Code is not intended to be, nor is it, an immutable document.
 Circumstances may arise that are not covered or that may call for modification.
-The Code, therefore, seeks to be responsive to the changes in marketing research and data analytics.
+The Code, therefore, seeks to be responsive to the changes in market research and data analytics without favoring any approach, with broad recognition that innovation will continue to drive the evolution of insights sourcing.
 The Standards Committee and Board of Directors of the Insights Association will evaluate these changes and, if appropriate, revise the Code.

 Adherence to the Code is required by all members of the Insights Association.
 The Insights Association requires its members to review and attest to this Code as part of their membership application and annual membership renewal.
 In so doing, members grant the Insights Association the authority to enforce the Code and will cooperate with the Association’s enforcement efforts.
 Information regarding enforcement may be found in the Enforcement section at the end of this document.
 The Association’s Standards Committee is available to address any complaints and alleged breaches of the Code.

-Throughout this document, the word “must” is used to identify mandatory requirements, a principle or practice that researchers are obliged to follow.
-The word “should” indicates a recommended practice.
+Throughout this document, the word “must” is used to identify principles and practices that researchers are obliged to follow.
+The word “should” indicates recommended practices.

 For the purposes of the Code, the following terms have these specific meanings:

-Children – Individuals for whom consent to participate in research must be obtained from a parent or legal guardian.
+Child – Individual for whom informed consent to participate in research must be obtained from a parent or legal guardian.
 Definitions of the age of a child vary substantially and are set by national laws and self-regulatory codes.
-In the U.S., a child is defined as being age 12 and under.
-In the absence of a national definition, a child is defined as being age 12 and under and a “young person” as age 13 to 17.

-Consent – Voluntary and informed agreement by a person for participation in research and/or the collection and processing of their personally identifiable information or "PII."
-This consent is based upon the data subject having been provided with clear information about the nature and purpose of the data being collected or used, with whom it will be shared and how it will be used.
+Consent – Voluntary, informed agreement by a person (research subject or legal guardian) for participation in research and/or the collection and processing of their personal data.
+This consent is based upon the person having been provided with clear information about the nature and purpose of the data being collected or used, with whom it will be shared and how it will be used.
 Depending on applicable law and regulation, particularly with consent for children or other vulnerable individuals, such consent may need to be verifiable.

-Non-research activity – Taking direct action toward an individual whose data, which may include PII, was collected or analyzed with the intent to change the attitudes, opinions or actions of that individual.
-Non-research activities include but are not limited to advertising, direct marketing and automated decision-making.
+Non-research activity – Taking direct action toward an individual whose data was collected or analyzed with the intent to change or persuade the attitudes, opinions, or actions of that individual.
+Non-research activities include but are not limited to advertising, direct marketing, and automated decision-making.

-Passive data collection – The collection of data by observing, measuring, or recording a data subject’s actions or behavior.
+Passive data collection – The permission-based or ethical collection of data by researchers observing, measuring, recording, or appending a research subject’s actions or behavior for the purpose of research and without direct interaction with the research subject.

-Primary data – Data collected from or about a data subject for the purpose of research.
+Primary data – Data directly collected from or about a research subject for the purpose of research.

-Research – All forms of marketing, opinion and social research and data analytics used in the systematic gathering and interpretation of information about individuals and organizations.
-It uses the statistical and analytical methods and techniques of the applied social, behavioral and data sciences to generate insights and support decision-making by providers of goods and services, governments, non-profit organizations and the general public.
+Research – All forms of market, opinion, and social research and data analytics used in the systematic gathering and interpretation of information about individuals and organizations.
+It uses the statistical and analytical methods and techniques of the applied social, behavioral, and data sciences to generate insights and support decision making by providers of products, services, and ideas, which also includes governments, non-profit organizations, and the general public.

-Researcher – Any individual or organization carrying out or acting as a consultant on research, including those working in client or corporate research departments as well as any subcontractors used.
+Researcher – Any individual or organization carrying out or acting as a consultant on research, including those working in client or corporate research departments, as well as subcontractors.

-Secondary data – Data collected for another purpose and subsequently used in research.
+Secondary data – Data collected by another party, whether for a research or non-research purpose, and subsequently used in research.

-Sensitive data – Specific types of PII that local laws require be protected from unauthorized access to safeguard the privacy or security of an individual or organization to the highest possible standards.
+Sensitive data – Specific types of personal data that local laws require be protected from unauthorized access to safeguard the privacy or security of an individual or organization to the highest possible standards.
 The definitions of sensitive data vary by jurisdiction.
-In the U.S., sensitive data includes health data and financial data.
-In other jurisdictions, like the EU, sensitive includes racial or ethnic origin, health records, sexual orientation or sexual habits, criminal records, political opinions, trade association membership, religious or philosophical beliefs, location, financial information, and illegal behaviors such as regulated drugs or alcohol.
+In the U.S., sensitive data includes health and financial data.
+In other jurisdictions, like the EU, sensitive data includes racial or ethnic origin, health records, sexual orientation or sexual habits, criminal records, political opinions, trade association membership, religious or philosophical beliefs, location, financial information, and illegal behaviors such as the improper use of regulated drugs or alcohol.

 FUNDAMENTAL PRINCIPLES OF THE CODE